ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.removeMark(editor: Editor, key: string) => void`

-Remove a custom property from all of the leaf text nodes in the current selection.
+Remove a custom property from all of the leaf text nodes within non-void nodes or void nodes that `editor.markableVoid()` allows in the current selection.

 If the selection is currently collapsed, the removal will be stored on `editor.marks` and applied to the text inserted next.